The ECoC Initiative

 - The European Capital of Culture is an elitist project whose aim is to show above all excellence in art and culture.

 The European Capital of Culture initiative has evolved and changed over the years.
 It is currently a project with a very strong social dimension, aimed at communities, minorities and attracting citizens into participation.
 Art and culture are appropriate tools for achieving better integration and improving the social climate in cities.
 In addition to high-quality content, another goal of the project is attracting the widest range of participants and citizens.

 - This is a project funded by the European Commission.

 The European Capital of Culture is funded entirely by the city and the host country, with the support of the business.
-The only European Commission funding that the European capitals can receive is the Melina Mercoury Award and the project grants for which the organizations are applying on an equal footing with everyone else.
+The only European Commission funding that the European capitals can receive is the Melina Mercouri Award and the project grants for which the organizations are applying on an equal footing with everyone else.

 - The main objective of the European Capital of Culture is to increase the growth of tourism in the cities.

-Many of the European Capitals of Culture cities are already developed tourist centers from before winning the title.
+Many of the European Capitals of Culture cities are already developed tourist centres from before winning the title.
 The initiative is an opportunity for these cities to expand the reasons why tourists will visit them.
 Increasing tourism growth is among the main impacts of the initiative, but it is not the most important goal.

 - The European Capital of Culture is a funding programme.

 For the implementation of the initiative, cities attract local and international partners, but their success requires active two-way interaction between the partners.
 The implementation of the preliminary programme could not deliver the expected results if the initiative is perceived and treated only as an opportunity for additional funding.

 - Twin-European Capitals of Culture compete for the Melina Mercury Prize.